eclipse/upm/docs/apichanges.md

 Here's a list of other API changes made to the library that break source/binary compatibility between releases:

-# vNext
+# v1.7.0
  * The interface of **kx122** has been modified to return values instead of receiving pointers.
 This applies to member functions: getWhoAmI, getInterruptSource, getBufferStatus, getRawBufferSamples, and getBufferSamples.
+ * The **tm1637** constructor has been updated and the fast GPIO parameter has been removed with the deprecation of supporting MRAA functions.
+The GPIO lines will initialize by default in fast mode when available.
+ * The generic **nmea_gps** library for GPS devices has been greatly enhanced with new APIs to offer better control over acquisition intervals and simplify parsing of the returned data.

 # v1.6.0